tvooo/tp2/7-experiments.md

 ### Iteration 1 --- Talking about the ride

 The first iteration of this experiment resembles the Interaction Analysis methodology described by @ia.
-In addition to simply riding and re-viewing the ride later along with the researcher, the participant is actively reflects upon the ride *in situ*.
+In addition to simply riding and re-viewing the ride later along with the researcher, the participant actively reflects upon the ride *in situ*.
 Similar to the method of 'think aloud', as it is common practice in HCI research [see @beyer], the participant is asked to say her thoughts out loud while bicycling.
 The audio is recorded using a microphone, and is part of the later review session.

 #### Setup & Execution